-ATS are software programs that search for specific skills and keywords in resumes and then automatically pick out the best candidates.
-They are also known as screening software or resume robots.
+ATS is software that searches for specific skills and keywords in resumes, ranks them and picks out the best candidates.
+They are also known as screening software or resume bots.

 You are probably thinking: "What?
 Resume robots?!
 Like the job quest wasn’t already hard enough."
 But keep reading.
 We can help with that.